fresheneesz/ValidatedProofOfStake/readme.md

 The ability for minters to mint on shorter chains in the hopes they become the longest chain (ie the nothing-at-stake problem) would destroy the system's ability to come to a finalized consensus for any block.

 To combat this, a minter is allowed to include a proof, in their minted block, that another minter attempted to mint or validate a block on a chain where the most recent block is different from the chain in which the proof is included.
-If a valid proof is included in a block, the minter punishment fine transferred from the address that minted or validated the offending block to the address that mined or minted the block in which the proof was given, and if the address no longer contains enough coins to cover the fine, the minimum number of most recent transactions from that address will be invalidated in order to make enough coins available to cover the fine.
+If a valid proof is included in a block, the minter punishment fine is transferred from the address that minted or validated the offending block to the address that minted the block in which the proof was given, and if the address no longer contains enough coins to cover the fine, the minimum number of most recent transactions from that address will be invalidated in order to make enough coins available to cover the fine.

 The proof will only be valid if the following conditions hold: